nunohpinheiro/chat-history-time-aggregation/README.md

 * `influxdb-chat-history`: InfluxDB instance that persists the chat records
 * `influxcli-seeder-chat-history`: InfluxDB data seeder, which puts initial chat records into InfluxDB - data and Dockerfile can be found in folder [influxdb](https://github.com/nunohpinheiro/chat-history-time-aggregation/tree/main/influxdb)

+(More details below, in [Run the application and use it](#run-the-application-and-use-it))

 ## Run the application and use it

 In the root of the repository, execute:
 * `docker compose --profile infrastructure up` to lift up the required infrastructure external to the app
     * Includes InfluxDb and its seeder
     * For development/testing purposes, with the app being ran from other means (IDE, console,...)
+        * Running it from Visual Studio, with profile `https`, will launch the Swagger UI automatically in https://localhost:7048/docs/index
 * `docker compose --profile app up` to lift up the application (Web REST API) and the required external infrastructure
     * Includes the `ChatHistory API` (running in port `8080`), InfluxDb and its seeder
-        * Use the API with its Swagger UI: [http://localhost:8080/docs/index](http://localhost:8080/docs/index)
+        * Use the API with its Swagger UI: http://localhost:8080/docs/index
     * For "production-like" purposes, to actually use the API